cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/security-identity-goteleport.md

          1826  2023-08-24 07:55   chainX.pem
           306  2023-08-24 07:55   privkeyX.pem

-Where the `X` might be a number.
-For the next steps below you will need the fullchainX.pem and the privkeyX.pem.
+Where X might be a number.
+For the subsequent steps, you will require the fullchainX.pem and the privkeyX.pem.

 #### Optional: Configure Proxy Host

-Just in case if you would like to use Nginx Proxy Manager for what it is intended to, as a reverse proxy, you could click on "Hosts" at the top and select "Proxy Hosts".
-Then "Add Proxy Host".
-As an example I configure the admin panel of the Nginx Proxy Manager itself:
+Should you wish to utilize the Nginx Proxy Manager for its primary purpose, that is, as a reverse proxy, you can easily do so.
+Simply click on
+"Hosts" located at the top of the interface and select "Proxy Hosts".
+Next, choose "Add Proxy Host".
+To illustrate, I'll configure the admin panel of the Nginx Proxy Manager itself:

     Domain Name          : teleport-host-behind-my-router.duckdns.org
     Scheme               : http
     Forward Hostname / IP: localhost
     Forward Port         : 81

-Most of the time, the other options can stay "off".
-Otherwise, configure them as needed.
+Generally, you can leave the other options "off".
+However, feel free to adjust them as per your requirements.

 #### Troubleshooting

-In case you ran into any trouble with the above description I suggest you watch the video [Quick and Easy SSL Certificates for Your
-Homelab!](https://www.youtube.com/watch?v=qlcVx-k-02E) by Wolfgang's Channel.
-Sometimes seeing is easier than following a written text.
+Should you stumble upon any hiccups while following the above guide, I'd recommend you check out the video tutorial, [Quick and Easy SSL Certificates for Your Homelab!](https://www.youtube.com/watch?v=qlcVx-k-02E) courtesy of Wolfgang's Channel.
+Often, visual learning can be more intuitive than navigating through written instructions.

 ### Teleport Private Network Deployment

-Follow the steps from [Get Started with Teleport](https://goteleport.com/docs/) starting with [Step 2/4.
-Set up Teleport on your Linux host](https://goteleport.com/docs/#step-24-set-up-teleport-on-your-linux-host)
+Start the procedure by following the steps outlined in [Get Started with Teleport,](https://goteleport.com/docs) commencing from Step [Step 2/4.
+Set up Teleport on your Linux host](https://goteleport.com/docs/#step-24-set-up-teleport-on-your-linux-host).
+This will guide you through setting up
+Teleport on your Linux host.

 On your Teleport host, place a valid private key and a certificate chain in `/var/lib/teleport/privkeyX.pem` and `/var/lib/teleport/fullchainX.pem` respectively.

-On your main Teleport host run the following teleport configure command:
+Next, on your main Teleport host, execute the following Teleport configure command:

     > sudo teleport configure -o file --cluster-name=teleport-host-behind-my-router.duckdns.org --public-addr=teleport-host-behind-my-router.duckdns.org:443 --cert-file=/var/lib/teleport/fullchainX.pem --key-file=/var/lib/teleport/privkeyX.pem

 This will result in the generation of a `/etc/teleport.yaml` file.
-Below you will see some of the more important content items of that file:
+Let's take a closer look at some of the key content items in this file:

 ```yml
 teleport: